 Foreclosure Sale.
 Foreclosure sales are held at the county courthouse on the first Tuesday of each month.
 Anyone may bid.
 After the auction, you do not have a right to buy back your property from the new owner unless it is being sold by a government entity, a tax lender, or for nonpayment of homeowner’s association fees.
 There are time limits involved, and in some cases, you must pay a redemption fee.

 Can bankruptcy prevent foreclosure?

-Filing for bankruptcy will delay foreclosure, but will not wipe out your lien or allow you to stay in the home without making payments.
+Filing for bankruptcy will delay foreclosure but will not wipe out your lien or allow you to stay in the home without making payments.
 Chapter 13 is a reorganization in which certain debts are repaid over time, and the home can be saved.
-Chapter 7 is a liquidation, and may delay a foreclosure, but usually will not allow you to keep your house if you are behind on payments.
+Chapter 7 is a liquidation and may delay a foreclosure, but usually, it will not allow you to keep your house if you are behind on payments.

 Can I refinance or sell my home to avoid foreclosure?